Our Favorite Watch Complications

 Collectors are well aware of the time and effort that goes into producing intricately complicated watches, which is why chronographs may almost be worn as a badge of honor and an indication of appreciation for exquisite watchmaking.

 Chronograph complications are grouped into a "family," although there are several variations within the class.
 A rattrapante (or split-second chronograph) is a type of fuséage timepiece that allows the user to time several occurrences in quick succession by utilizing an extra seconds hand.
-A 'flyback' chronograph, as seen in vintage pilot's watches such as the Breguet Type XX Aeronavale amongst other Breguet watches, has a quick reset and start function to begin measuring another occurrence of interest.
+A 'flyback' chronograph, as seen in vintage pilot's watches such as the Breguet Classique watches amongst other Breguet watches, has a quick reset and start function to begin measuring another occurrence of interest.
 Both are essentially the same, but they do it in such a different way from one another that it is almost impossible to compare them.
 This provides one more incentive to add more than one item to their collection.

 3810br929zu.jpg